 The process we go through at Siwash Lake Ranch to help our guests connect with their horses is incredibly special, very empowering and completely opposite to many other ranches where you line up and then are handed the reins like the keys to a rental vehicle.

 At Siwash, we advocate on behalf of these exquisite creatures, which in turn evokes an understanding among our guests that enhances the overall riding experience, tenfold.
 We coach in a kind, supportive and non-intimidating manner, recognizing that many of our guests, even the most confident CEO's, are often well out of their comfort zones.

-With our program, you and your horse will be spending much quality time together while you're at the ranch.
-We believe that the best way for you to bond with your new partner is to participate in the daily care of the animal.
+With our program, you will be spending much quality time together with the horses we choose especially for you while you're at the ranch.
+We believe that the best bonding comes from participating in daily care and preparations.

-On your very first morning at the ranch, you'll learn some basics for understanding and communicating with these lovely equine beings, general horse care, and how to saddle your own horse.
+On your very first morning at the ranch, you'll learn some basics for understanding and communicating with these lovely equine beings.

-So you'll spend your whole first day one-on-one with the ranch owners and hosts, learning the lay of the land and natural horsemanship.
+So you'll spend your whole first day, a whole lot of one-on-one with a guide, learning the lay of the land and natural horsemanship.
 Wilderness tips and route finding will be on the agenda, too.

 After this orientation process and a few more fabulous discovery rides, you can continue riding as little or as much as you like for the rest of your stay—on miles of trails that meander out from the ranch through 80,000 acres of pristine range land.